African elephant: Family

+Territorial behavior and space use

+African elephants are not strictly territorial but they display various types of patterns of space use which are influenced by social structure, seasonal and climate variation, and resource availability.
+Herds usually live in home ranges that vary from several hundred to several thousand square kilometers depending on the resource availability and habitat conditions; herds follow migratory routes and movement patters which connects protected areas and other suitable habitats that play an important role on maintaining population connectivity and access to critical resources such as vegetation and water.
+Additional factors such as social dominance and environmental factors like rainfall and vegetation productivity also influences spatial segregation among groups within the same region.

+Aggression, fighting, and dominance

+African elephants displays complex patterns of aggression accompanied with dominance, especially within adult males.
+Musth is a term which refers to physiological state where male African elephants exhibit massive surges of testosterone, heightened sexual activity, and increased aggression and is observed during male - male competition.
+During the period where male African elephant undergo musth, they display characteristic behavior which includes temporal gland secretion, urine dribbling, and certain postures which explains their condition to other individuals.
+By performing these behaviors, male African elephants reduces the need for physical confrontation by communicating dominance status.
+However, in cases where these type of communication fails, aggressive encounters including tusking and pushing may occur when competing for receptive females.
+The dominance hierarchy within a herd of elephants are largely influenced and based on age, size, and musth status with older males typically outcompeting younger or non-musth individuals.

-Feeding
+Feeding ecology and diet

+African elephants are generalist herbivores and consume a wide variety of leaves, grasses, bark, and fruits, but woody vegetation in dry seasons.

-While feeding, the African elephant uses its trunk to pluck leaves and its tusks to tear at branches, which can cause enormous damage to foliage.
+While feeding, they pluck leaves and tear at branches using tusks, which can cause enormous damage to foliage.
 Fermentation of the food takes place in the hindgut, enabling large food intakes.
 The large size and hindgut of the African elephant also allows for the digestion of various plant parts, including fibrous stems, bark and roots.

 African elephants aid in germination of seeds thanks to their large stomachs; as they are able to cover a large area within one day, they spread seeds from different trees rapidly.
 The elephants graze on the trees and consume seeds from them, and then, with the seed passing through the gastrointestinal tract and then secreted out, the seeds are fertilized and ready to grow.
 The germination via elephants prevents plant competition and removes the requirement for some seeds to be wind-blown to grow, or the process of random germination.
 The diversity of plants and trees that can grow through this process also increases because the dung piles can contain upwards of 10 different tree species, with some containing traces of 50 trees and above.